giorgioyu125/simple-c-database/readme.md

 ## Building

-1. Requires a C compiler (like GCC).
+1. Requires a C compiler that supports c23 (like GCC).
 Compile all `.c` files together.
 2. Make the compiled file an executable (ex: chmod +x <filename>).
 3. Run the executable!